CumulusNetworks/docs/content/cumulus-linux-56/Monitoring-and-Troubleshooting/Network-Troubleshooting/SPAN-and-ERSPAN.md

 {{%notice note%}}
 - Cumulus Linux does not support egress mirroring for control plane generated traffic to the CPU port.
-- When you set the CPU port as a SPAN destination interface, Cumulus Linux mirrors packets that match the rule on *both* ingress and egress only once to the destination interface.
+- When you set the CPU port as a SPAN destination interface, Cumulus Linux mirrors packets that match the rule on *both* ingress and egress only one time to the destination interface.
 {{%/notice%}}

 {{< tabs "TabID271 ">}}